-Held on one Wednesday each month, this is a fun, informal happy hour with complimentary appetizers at Traders' Bar.
+Held on one Wednesday each month, this is a fun, informal happy hour with complimentary appetizers.
 New Connections members and those celebrating their birthdays during the month receive a complimentary glass of happy hour wine or beer.

 A comprehensive two-day orientation program held yearly, Tokyo 101 features practical presentations on local healthcare, dealing with emergencies, cultural adjustment, Japanese culture and cuisine, travel, shopping and more.

 This is an opportunity for newcomers to learn how to make the most of their time in Tokyo from local experts and expats.

 Find a new passion or expand your skills through the wide range of spring and fall enrichment classes led by experienced instructors and guides: